pajju12345/my-demo/README.md

 # my-demo
-this is my first Git repository. auther prajyot mate
+this is my first Git Ripository.
+Auther Prajyot Mate